 Background

-Fissured tongue is a condition frequently seen in the general population that is characterized by grooves that vary in depth and are noted along the dorsal and lateral aspects of the tongue, as shown in the image below.
+Fissured tongue is a benign condition characterized by grooves that vary in depth and are noted along the dorsal and lateral aspects of the tongue (see the image below).
+It is frequently seen in the general population.
+[1] Although a definitive etiology is unknown, a polygenic mode of inheritance is suspected because the condition is seen clustering in families who are affected.

-Although a definitive etiology is unknown, a polygenic mode of inheritance is suspected because the condition is seen clustering in families who are affected.
 Patients are usually asymptomatic, and the condition is initially noted on routine intraoral examination as an incidental finding.
-[1] Fissured tongue is also seen in Melkersson-Rosenthal syndrome [2] and Down syndrome and in frequent association with benign migratory glossitis (geographic tongue).
+[2] Fissured tongue is also seen in Melkersson-Rosenthal syndrome [3] and Down syndrome and is frequently associatied with benign migratory glossitis (geographic tongue).
 Fissured tongue and geographic tongue have been reported in association with chronic granulomatous disease.
-[3]
+[4] Some studies have reported an association between fissured tongue and psoriasis.
+[5, 6]

 Pathophysiology